Communisis Modernizes Their Forcepoint DLP with Risk-Adaptive Protection

-Communisis provides communications and print management services for some of the UK’s largest government agencies, financial service firms, and insurance companies, as well as creative and point-of-sale marketing for global brands.
-These engagements require best-in-class cybersecurity solutions for data, web, email, and cloud.
-Communisis has trusted Forcepoint Web Security, Email Security, and DLP to safeguard its people and data for years.
-Recently, the company has decided to enhance its security posture with Forcepoint Dynamic Data Protection for risk-adaptive data defense and CASB for visibility into cloud usage—to better align its security strategy with its digital transformation journey.
+Communisis provides communications and print management services for some of the UK’s largest financial service firms and insurance companies, as well as creative and point-of-sale marketing for global brands.
+These engagements require best-in-class cybersecurity solutions for data, web, email and cloud.
+Communisis has trusted Forcepoint Web Security, Email Security and Data Loss Prevention (DLP) to safeguard its people and data for years.
+Recently, the company implemented Risk-Adaptive Protection (RAP) as part of DLP to gain better context and understanding of user intent by focusing on users’ interaction with data.

 - Ensure sensitive end customer personal data is safe in order to maintain client trust.